 - 2 cloves garlic sliced

-- 70 g blue cheese such as Stilton, Gorgonzola or Roquefort (increase the quantity to 150g if you love blue cheese!), crumbled
+- 70 g blue cheese such as Stilton, Gorgonzola or Roquefort (increase the quantity to 140g / 5oz if you really love blue cheese!), crumbled (see note 1)

 - Black pepper to taste